Skip to main content

 Written by Jimmy Britnell

-When creating a message, you can use our in-app video tool to record a personal video to include in your text.
-For some that may feel a little scary.
+You can use our in-app video tool to record and send a personal video in your text.
+For some, that may feel a little scary.
 Here are a few tips to help you get started!

-Lighting - Find a well lit room or record facing a window.
-That will usually do the trick.
-You want the light to be in front of you, not behind you.
+• Lighting: Find a well-lit room or record facing a window.
+Just remember to put the light in front of you, not behind you.

-Audio - Stay away from loud areas with background noise.
-Try to find a quiet room.
+• Audio: Stay away from loud areas with background noise.
+Try to find a quiet room and close the door.
 If your room has a bad echo, you can dampen it with blankets and pillows.

-Length - Sometimes a video needs to be a few minutes long.
-Sometimes 30 seconds will do the trick.
-If you have multiple things to mention in your video, make a list to reference.
-This will prevent you from getting off track, and help your viewers stay engaged.
+• Length: Sometimes, a video needs to be a few minutes long.
+Other times, 30 seconds will do the trick.
+If you have multiple things to mention in your video, make a short list to keep yourself on track and help your viewers stay engaged.

-Camera - Your webcam is a great way to capture a video.
-It's super easy, and will feel personal and off the cuff.
-But if you want to use a better camera, you can also upload an existing video from your phone or one created by your media team.
+• Camera: Your webcam is a great way to capture a video.
+It's super easy, and it will feel personal and off the cuff.
+But if you want to use a better camera, you can also upload an existing video recorded on your phone or created by your media team.

-There's something to be said about a raw, unpolished video which often feels very authentic.
-Don't overthink it too much.
-Ultimately the point is for you to better engage with your church. πŸ™Œ
+There's something to be said about a raw, unpolished video.
+It often feels authentic!
+And ultimately, the point is for you to connect with your people.
+So don't stress or overthink it too much. πŸ™Œ

-• Guest Follow Up - Send a short personal video to your first time guests.
-Give a brief overview of what to expect, or send a video on Sunday afternoon thanking them for joining.
+• Guest Follow Up: Send a short personal video to your first-time guests.
+Give a brief overview of what to expect beforehand, or send a video on Sunday afternoon thanking them for joining.
 You can set up a workflow to automatically send your video to each week's visitors.

-• Training - Send a video to new volunteers to share your heart behind the ministry.
-Or send a step-by-step video on how to prepare and serve the coffee.
+• Training: Send a video to new volunteers to share your heart behind the ministry.
+Or, send a step-by-step video on how to prepare and serve coffee.

-If you feel nervous to send your first video, test it out with friends or staff before sending to your entire church.
+If you feel nervous to send your first video, show it to friends or staff before sending it to your entire church.
+A second set of eyes is always helpful!

 Did this answer your question?